aliyun/terraform-provider-alicloud/website/docs/r/polardb_backup_policy.html.markdown

 page_title: "Alicloud: alicloud_polardb_backup_policy"
 sidebar_current: "docs-alicloud-resource-polardb-backup-policy"
 description: |-
-  Provides an PolarDB backup policy resource.
+  Provides a PolarDB backup policy resource.
 ---

 # alicloud\_polardb\_backup\_policy

-Provides an PolarDB cluster backup policy resource and used to configure cluster backup policy.
+Provides a PolarDB cluster backup policy resource and used to configure cluster backup policy.

 -> **NOTE:** Available in v1.66.0+.
 Each DB cluster has a backup policy and it will be set default values when destroying the resource.